misunmin/fast2026/README.md

 ### August, 2025

 - 8/26, 10:15am, ML meeting (Ramesh, Riccardo, Elia, Misun)
-  - target: reduction (25 convective time) in initial time for reasonable statistical pressure drop
+  - target: reduction (25 convective time) in initial time for reasonable statistical pressure drop from 7 pins to 217 pins
   - regression (supervised) or generative (unsupervised)
   - surrogate model: graph transformer based diffusion model via graph network
   - possible a complex geometry or one to the other geometry